-Regarding the draft "Decree on Penalties for Administrative Violations in the Field of Cybersecurity" and the draft "Amendments No. 72 of 2013 to the Decree on the Management, Provision, and Use of Internet Services and Online Information", Japan submitted our opinion through the public consultation processes in 2023 and expressed concerns on the laws at the WTO Council for Trade in Services, etc. Additionally, Japan has encouraged Vietnam to establish a fair and transparent system that reflects international rules and practices, Japan will continue to monitor legislative developments and their enforcement and implementation and will proceed with discussions pursuing improvements and clarifications in the WTO Council for Trade in Services or bilateral consultations, etc.
+Regarding the draft subordinate regulations of the Data Law, Japan submitted our opinion through the public consultation processes in 2025 and expressed concerns on the Data Law and the subordinate regulations at the WTO Council for Trade in Services, etc. Additionally, Japan has encouraged Vietnam to establish a fair and transparent system that reflects international rules and practices, Japan will continue to monitor legislative developments and their enforcement and implementation, and if necessary, Japan will proceed with discussions pursuing improvements and clarifications in the WTO Council for Trade in Services or bilateral consultations, etc.